-It is the Chair's responsibility to ensure sufficient re-solicitation to achieve this end.
+It is the Chair's responsibility to ensure sufficient re-solicitation to achieve balance between candidate and department choices with respect to the letters received.
 If an adequate number and/or balance is not forthcoming the Chair must provide a memo describing efforts to achieve the requirement.